Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

-Beautifully even cable, as near as
+Beautifully even cable, or nearly so.

 You can create gentle curves to make quilting lines that are more interesting than straight lines.
 If you've tried free machining and found it wasn't for you, then this will let you do some 'free-machining' style quilting.